-- Enter an amount, if you like, in the “Requested Amount field”.
+- Enter an amount, if you like, in the “Requested Amount”.
 Remember this does not change how much bitcoin someone can send you and is only for your own reference.

-- At the bottom of the screen under “Requests” you can see past saved requests.
-Clicking on one should populate the fields above with the request details including the address.
+- At the bottom of the screen under “Receive Queue” you can see past saved requests.
+You can right click a request to copy other things like the description.

 So that’s the Electrum Receive tab.
 As you can see it’s designed to hand out new addresses each time you need one.
 This is because address re-use is a bad idea.
 That is not to say you can’t do it.
 It’s just not recommended.

 97 thoughts on “How to use the Electrum receive tab”